matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 One minor tweak to the current proposal could be to include the token as part of the auth data, rather than being part of the header/params to the request.
-An argument could be made for either, but since the specification expects the appservice to pass the token this way in all requests, including /register it seems wise to keep it that way.
+An argument could be made for either, but since the specification expects the appservice to pass the token this way in all requests, including `/register`, it seems wise to keep it that way.

 Some community members have used implementation details such as a "shared secret" authentication method to log into the accounts without having to use the /login process at all.
 Synapse provides such a function, but also means the appservice can now authenticate as any user on the homeserver.
+This seems undesirable from a security standpoint.

 A third option could be to create a new endpoint that simply creates a new device for an appservice user on demand.
 Given the rest of the matrix eco-system does this with /login, and /login is already extensible with `type`, it would